Let's face it, data protection breaches in healthcare are nothing new.

 5. Take extra care when sharing health data with third parties

-Make appropriate disclosures and get explicit consent in advance, so data subjects understand who else will see their information and for what purpose.
+Make appropriate disclosures and get explicit consent in advance so data subjects understand who else will see their information and for what purpose.
 Decide how this information will be communicated.

 7. Use the right tools for the job

-You can't expect employees to stay compliant without providing the right tools to do so.
 So ensure that your IT controls are up to scratch, not just at a network level but on individual devices.
-And hold data in an appropriate way such as a secure database.
-And remember that does not mean Excel or worse, Word...
+And hold data in an appropriate way, such as a secure database.
+Remember that does not mean Excel or, worse, Word.

 Want to learn more about GDPR?